 Section 110.1 of the International Building Code is supplemented with the following:

 Inspection record card (IBC 110.1.1).
-Work requiring a permit shall not ((be commenced)) begin until the permit holder or an agent of the permit holder shall have posted or otherwise made available an inspection record card in a conspicuous place on the premises and in a position such as to allow the building official to conveniently make the required entries thereon regarding inspection of the work.
-This card shall be maintained available in such a position by the permit holder until the Certificate of Occupancy has been issued. ((For R-3 and U occupancies and structures built under the International Residential Code for One- and Two-Family Dwellings, this card shall serve as the certificate of occupancy.
-If more than two units are located on the same lot, the Certificate of Occupancy shall be used.))
-The validated hard copy of the building permit application given to the applicant at the time of the permit issuance shall serve as the inspection record card.
+Work requiring a permit shall not ((be commenced)) begin until the permit holder or an agent of the permit holder ((shall have posted)) posts or otherwise ((made)) makes available an inspection record card in a conspicuous place on the premises ((and in a position)) such as to allow the building official to conveniently make ((the required)) entries ((thereon)) regarding inspection of the work.
+This card shall be ((maintained)) available ((in such a position by the permit holder)) until the Certificate of Occupancy has been issued. ((For R-3 and U occupancies and structures built under the International Residential Code for One- and Two-Family Dwellings, this card shall serve as the certificate of occupancy.
+If more than two units are located on the same lot, the Certificate of Occupancy shall be used.
+The)) A validated hard copy of the building permit application ((given to the applicant)) at the time of ((the)) permit issuance shall serve as the inspection record card.
 This validated hard copy of the building permit application shall thereafter be referred to as the building permit.

-SECTION 18.
+SECTION 20.
 Ordinance 14914, Section 55, as amended, and K.C.C.
 16.02.420 are hereby amended to read as follows: